piyushT3003/Guardian-Payment-Safety/README.md

 An analysis report can also be downloaded from the dashboard.

+---

-## Reset Demo
+## 🧹 Clean Demo Reset

-The dashboard includes a reset option for clearing demonstration data.
+Guardian provides a reset option from the dashboard.

-The reset utility can also be run with:
+You can also run:

 ```bash
 python tools/reset_demo.py
 ```

-This clears demo events, alerts, and reviewer actions while keeping the database structure intact.
+The reset clears demo events, alerts, and reviewer actions without deleting the database schema.

+---

-## Security and Responsible Use
+## 🔐 Security & Responsible AI

-Guardian is a buildathon prototype and has deliberately limited scope.
+Guardian is intentionally designed as a safety-focused prototype.

 - Uses synthetic/demo transaction data
 - Does not process real customer funds
 - Does not make real financial decisions
 - Does not freeze or reverse real payments
-- Approve / Reject affects demo state only
+- Approve / Reject changes demo state only
-- Company and family alerts are simulated
+- Company and family notifications are simulated
 - RazorpayX integration is simulated
-- AI Review Assistant runs locally
+- AI Review Assistant is local and deterministic
-- Evaluation results use synthetic data
+- Evaluation results are based on synthetic data
+- No real-world financial performance claims are made

+Guardian is a **buildathon prototype, not a production financial-security system**.

-A production system would require additional security controls, privacy protections, model monitoring, reliability testing, regulatory review, and verified payment-provider integrations.
+A production implementation would require additional security controls, privacy safeguards, model monitoring, human-review policies, regulatory considerations, reliability testing, and verified payment-provider integrations.

+---

-## Buildathon
+## 🎯 Buildathon Context

-Built for the **Razorpay AI Buildathon — Open Track**.
+Guardian was built for the **Razorpay AI Buildathon — Open Track**.

-Guardian explores how payment behavior, anomaly detection, explainable risk scoring, and human review can work together to provide an additional safety layer for vulnerable customers.
+The project focuses on a real-world payment safety problem and demonstrates how behavioral analytics, machine learning, explainable risk scoring, alerts, and human review can work together as a payment safety layer.

+---

-## Project Structure
+## 📁 Project Structure

 ```text
 Guardian-Payment-Safety/